The Heart Behind Meher Foundation

 Pranim supports refugees and immigrants, drawing from his experience born in a Bhutanese refugee camp in Nepal.
 Fluent in English and Nepali, his advocacy connects deeply to displaced communities' challenges, enhancing Meher's self-reliance mission.

-Tahina, a first-generation Haitian American studying Psychology at UMass Lowell, speaks Haitian Creole and works with new American families at a local nonprofit.
+Tahina, a first-generation Haitian American, studied Psychology at UMass Lowell, speaks Haitian Creole and works with new American families at a local nonprofit.
 She mentors an Afghan student while supporting Meher's mission to create belonging across diverse communities.

 Praveena moved to the U.S. in 1996 and holds a computer science degree from UT Austin, bringing essential technical expertise to digital self-reliance pathways.
 Speaking Telugu, English and Hindi, she helps program participants develop skills needed for independence in Massachusetts communities.